331-01-fuzzer/Fuzzer/README.md

 # Fuzzer
 SE 331-01 Fuzzer Project

+USAGE:
+ * after unpacking the files, navigate to the fuzz directory which contains the file fuzzer.jar
+ * execute the following command:
+ * `java -jar fuzzer.jar <command> <url> [options...]`
+ * where <command> is described in the next section, <url> is the url of the website to fuzz (including protocol), and options are described later

 COMMANDS:
   `discover`  Output a comprehensive, human-readable list of all discovered inputs to the system.
 Techniques include both crawling and guessing.
   `test`      Discover all inputs, then attempt a list of exploit vectors on those inputs.
 Report potential vulnerabilities.